MoT: Modularization-of-Thought Prompting for Effective Code Generation

 We summarize our contributions in this work as follows: \begin{itemize} \item We propose a novel prompting technique, called MoT, to improve the code generation performance of LLMs by incorporating the modularization principles of software development into the reasoning process.

-\item We design a novel Multi-Level Reasoning Graph to further enhance modular understanding and ensure better alignment between reasoning steps and the generated code.
+\item We design a novel Multi-Level Reasoning Graph to enhance modular understanding and ensure better alignment between reasoning steps and the generated code.

-\item We conducted extensive experiments on two LLMs (i.e., GPT-4o-mini and DeepSeek-R1) with six benchmarks, comparing them with eight baselines to demonstrate the effectiveness of MoT in improving code generation performance. \end{itemize}
+\item We conduct extensive experiments on two LLMs (i.e., GPT-4o-mini and DeepSeek-R1) with eight benchmarks, comparing them with six baselines to demonstrate the effectiveness of MoT in improving code generation performance.